PlakarKorp/integration-k8s/README.md

 # kubernetes integration

+> [!WARNING]
+> This repository was moved to the new [integrations monorepo](https://github.com/PlakarKorp/integrations/tree/main/k8s).

 This integration allows [plakar][plakar] to backup and restore [kubernetes][kubernetes] resources and PersistentVolumes, both via the CSI driver snapshot feature (preferred) and without.